Tricephalous (comics): Fictional character biography

 Mole Man later sent Tricephalous and the other monsters to attack Manhattan.
-The Fantastic Four halted their attack by using a Pym Particle Projector to shrink them causing them to retreat.
-When they returned to Mole Man's lair, Mole Man decided to call off the attack when he lost interest and considered the monsters as part of his family.
+The Fantastic Four halted their attack by using Pym Particles to shrink them, causing them to retreat.

+In The Immortal Hulk (2020), Roxxon acquires Tricephalous and uses it to wreak havoc in Arizona.
+However, Tricephalous is driven off by Rick Jones, who destroys its middle head.
+Tricephalous later appears in Fantastic Four (2024), where it is revealed to have regenerated its body.

 Powers and abilities

-Each of Tricepalous' three heads can spew fire from its mouth.
-The wings on its back enable it flight.
+Each of Tricephalous' three heads can spew fire from their mouths.
+The wings on its back enable it to fly.